Adrian Vanson: Family and artistic background

 Adrian was probably born in Breda, the son of Willem Claesswen van Son by Kathelijn Adriaen Matheus de Blauwverversdochter.
 His uncle or cousin Peter Mattheus or Matteusen was a painter in London.

 Peter Matheeusen in his 1588 will left his cousin Adrian Vanson, named as "Adryan van Zont", portraits of his parents, Jacob and Agnes, and of himself, with a book The Arte concerning Lymning.
 Amongst the other bequests, Matheussen left money to the miniaturist Isaac Oliver and the painter Rowland Lockey, best known as a copyist working for Bess of Hardwick and her son the Earl of Devonshire.

 In Edinburgh he signed his name "Adrian Van Son".
-His relative or brother Abraham Vanson was in Edinburgh working as a goldsmith, and married Jonet Gilbert, a niece of the wealthy goldsmith and financier Michael Gilbert.
+His relative or brother Abraham Vanson was in Edinburgh working as a goldsmith, and married Jonet Gilbert, a daughter of the goldsmith Alexander Gilbert and niece of the goldsmith and financier Michael Gilbert.
+Abraham Vanson's daughter Helen was baptised on 4 May 1595.

 Career in Scotland

+Portraits and engravings of George Buchanan and John Knox

+Portraits of John Knox and George Buchanan were sent to Geneva in November 1579 for inclusion as woodcuts in Theodore Beza's Icones (1580), but arrived too late for the book.
+According to a letter sent by the king's tutor Peter Young on 13 November 1579, the pictures were contained in a cylindrical box or case described as "una pyxide".
+Young also described Knox's appearance.
+A pair of later round portraits of James VI and Anne of Denmark attributed to Vanson fit together like a box, and perhaps this form may be related to Young's use of the word "pyxide".

-Adrian's first recorded works for James VI in Scotland were two pictures to be sent to Theodore Beza in Geneva, for which he was paid £8-10s in June 1581.
-These portraits of John Knox and George Buchanan had been sent to Geneva in November 1579 for inclusion as woodcuts in Theodore Beza's Icones (1580), but arrived too late for the book.
+Adrian Vanson's first recorded works for James VI in Scotland were two pictures to be sent to Theodore Beza in Geneva, for which he was paid £8-10s in June 1581.
 The woodcuts of Knox and James VI published in Simon Goulart's 1581 edition of the Icones are thought to follow Vanson's portraits.
 Another woodcut image of George Buchanan, not used in the Icones, but appearing in other works, has been attributed to Arnold Bronckorst.

-In October 1582, Mary, Queen of Scots, wrote to the French ambassador Michel de Castelnau in cipher code about a new type of portrait of James VI that he had sent her, presumably differing from the pictures made by Arnold Bronckorst.
+A portrait of John Knox held by the University of Edinburgh has been attributed to Adrian Vanson.